 Tegenungan Waterfall

-Although it’s a difficult task to visit all these waterfalls at once, it can be managed with a good and well-planned itinerary.
+Although it’s a difficult task to visit all these beautiful waterfalls at once, it can be managed with a good and well-planned itinerary.

 Author Bio: We are Jimmy & Tah, American and Thai Millennials who left our careers in the military and finance to become full-time travelers.